qball1809/App-Store/Installation.md

 * Make sure, that it ends up in a directory named WebTools.bundle (And **NOT WebTools.bundle-master**)
 * Make sure, that there's a directory just below the above mentioned, named "Contents".
 If not, then you might be one directory to high!

+Then wait 2 min. and then refresh the Plex Web Admin interface, and if WebTools doesn't show as a Channel. then restart your Plex Media Server